-The due dates for assignments have been provided as are the evaluation rubrics.
-Late assignments will be accepted (with 5% per day penalty) for up to three days unless prior arrangements have been made.
+The due dates for all assignments have been provided as are the assessment rubrics.
+Late assignments will be accepted (with 5% per day penalty) up to four days unless prior arrangements have been made.

-If you have extenuating circumstances and require a slight extension on an assignment, you will need to make prior arrangements with me.
+If you require a slight extension on an assignment, all you need to do is make prior arrangements with me.